-Matthew works in Educational Insights for Dogs Trust, advising and supporting the UK and international educational teams by creating and managing monitoring and evaluation processes, performance indicators and outcomes frameworks.
+Matthew is the Human Behaviour Change Manager at the Dogs Trust, advising and supporting the UK and international educational teams by creating and managing monitoring and evaluation processes, performance indicators and outcomes frameworks.
 This includes designing workable and large-scale national impact evaluations, such as classroom randomised-control trials and online surveys aimed at target audiences, whilst also reporting and disseminating the findings to key stakeholders.

 Matthew also provides advice and support on the use of behavioural science theoretical models and processes to design and deliver behaviour change projects which incorporate education and other intervention types.
 This also includes detailed audience segmentation and behavioural analysis through primary and secondary research as well as the development of Theory of Change models.

 Before this, Matthew worked for another UK-wide charity, managing citizen science projects in some of the lowest socio-economic communities in Western Europe, assessing drivers and barriers to behaviours, designing interventions as part of a formal project management approach to change behaviours whilst also managing a small team of volunteers and staff and organising community events.
 This role also provided him with the opportunity to travel throughout Europe and to North America, presenting to a wide range of audiences on the outcome of our team’s work.

 Matthew’s extensive knowledge of educational planning, pedagogical models and teaching delivery derived from the seven years I spent working in education as a classroom teacher for various age groups (4-11) as well as a multi-departmental manager of several key subjects and age groups, where I managed a staff of over 20 and a cohort of over 300 pupils and families.